Thomas F. George

 - Played a key role in leading the effort to expand the Great Lakes Valley Conference from eleven to fourteen teams, adding Missouri University of Science and Technology, Drury University and Rockhurst University (the conference subsequently has expanded to seventeen teams).

 - Appointed an athletics task force to examine various issues including administrative structure, resources, scholarships and NCAA Division II status.
 Subsequently, significant changes were made, such as in the lines of reporting for athletics and its budget (which was increased).

 - Added men's and women's swimming teams to intercollegiate competition.

 - Worked to ensure the success of athletics in all areas at UMSL.
 An example in non-NCAA competition is the 2009 Division I championship of the National Collegiate Roller Hockey Association.

 Embarked on various student initiatives:

-- Established the Center for Student Success to focus especially on students in academic jeopardy.
+- Established Student Retention Services to focus especially on students in academic jeopardy.

 - Established the Math Technology Learning Center designed for students to learn at different paces and in different fashions – its success was highlighted in the Winter 2007 issue of the Lumina Foundation Focus.